pangenome/odgi/docs/rst/tutorials/exploratory_analysis.rst

 6) Linearity (gradient mode with  -d/--change-darkness): short links at the bottom and a smooth color gradient indicate a linear, and well-sorted, graph.
 We would need to explain the sorting.

 7) Completeness of haplotypes (-M/--prefix-merges): we use it to see how complete is the burned graph.
-The ``haplotype_names.txt`` file contains all the haplotypes present in the input de novo assembly.